NeilJustice/Cloudundancy/README.md

 |VS2026 on windows-2025-vs2026|<a href="https://github.com/NeilJustice/Cloudundancy/actions/workflows/windows_build.yml"><img src="https://github.com/NeilJustice/Cloudundancy/actions/workflows/windows_build.yml/badge.svg"></a>|
 |GCC lcov code coverage|<a href="https://codecov.io/gh/NeilJustice/Cloudundancy"><img src="https://codecov.io/gh/NeilJustice/Cloudundancy/branch/master/graph/badge.svg?token=khcIKQTiuu"></a>|

-Cloudundancy is a C++23 command line program for quickly copying a configurable list of files and folders to a configurable list of destination folders to achieve cloud-redundant and device-redundant backups of files.
+Cloudundancy is a C++ command line program for quickly copying a configurable list of files and folders to a configurable list of destination folders to achieve cloud-redundant and device-redundant backups of files.

 For example, on Windows in a Cloudundancy.ini file, destination folders can be configured to be automatic-cloud-uploading Google Drive and Microsoft OneDrive folders `C:\GoogleDrive\CloudundancyBackups` and `C:\OneDrive\CloudundancyBackups`.

-Double USB backups can also be achieved by adding USB drive paths such as `E:\CloudundancyBackups` and `F:\CloudundancyBackups` to a Cloudundancy.ini file.
+Double USB backups can be made by adding USB drive path destinations such as `E:\CloudundancyBackups` and `F:\CloudundancyBackups` to a Cloudundancy.ini file.

-On Linux, a Bash script can be written to run a Google Drive CLI command such as `drive push` from `~/googledrive` after having run `cloudundancy` to copy files to `~/googledrive`.
+On Linux, a Bash script can be written to run a Google Drive CLI upload command such as `drive push` from `~/googledrive` after having run `cloudundancy` to copy files to `~/googledrive`.

 * [Cloudundancy command line usage](#cloudundancy-command-line-usage)
 * [Cloudundancy program modes](#cloudundancy-program-modes)